-The BEST Homemade Guacamole - super simple and tastes great!
+The BEST Homemade Guacamole recipe – a super simple recipe loaded with fresh produce that tastes great!
 Avocados, lime juice, onion, garlic, cumin, cilantro, jalapeño, salt, and pepper.
-Whip up a batch for taco night.
+Whip up a batch for taco night with some crunchy tortilla chips.
 This is also great on burgers, sandwiches, eggs, baked potatoes, or on toast for Southwestern Avocado Toast!
 YUM!
 SO many possibilities!
 Give this a try ASAP!
-I promise you won't be disappointed! #dip #mexican #avocados #glutenfree #keto #lowcarb
+I promise you won’t be disappointed!

 In a medium mixing bowl, use a fork or a meat masher to mash the avocados to your desired consistency.